Application to Write for StrongFirst

 - Keep the picture wide enough so there is plenty of room outside of the subject for editing purposes.

 - Wear solid colored attire that contrasts with the background.
+Avoid black clothes on dark background and white clothes on white background.

 - Keep video length concise if submitting.
 (1 minute or less.)